Killing of Tawfic Abdel Jabbar: Further killings

 On February 10, 2024, another killing occurred under similar circumstances; 17 year old Palestinian-American Mohammad Khdour was shot in the head and killed by Israeli forces while driving in the West Bank, outside Biddu.
 In response to the killings of Khdour and Abdel Jabbar, United States Secretary of State Antony Blinken offered his "deepest condolences" to the families.
 United States National Security Advisor Jake Sullivan said that investigations into both killings were pending.

 In October 2024, attorneys at the Department of Justice filed an internal letter to Attorney General Merrick Garland calling for investigations into potential violations of US law by Israel's government, military, and citizenry.
 The letter highlighted the killing of Americans by Israelis, including Abdel Jabbar, Ayşenur Eygi, Kamel Ahmad Jawad, Khdour, Jacob Flickinger, Omar Assad, and Shireen Abu Akleh, illegal settlements in the West Bank, and war crimes in the Gaza war as potential violations of US law.

 On 11 July 2025, Palestinian American Sayfollah Musallet was beaten to death by Israeli settlers in Sinjil, West Bank.
 Abdel Jabbar's father witnessed the killing and was also almost attacked, stating: "If it would've taken us five more seconds, we all would've been beaten."
 29 senators, led by Maryland senator Chris Van Hollen, sent a letter to Secretary of State Marco Rubio and Attorney General Pam Bondi calling for an independent investigation in the killing of Musallet and an update on the investigation into Abdel Jabbar's killing.

 In September 2025, families of Americans killed by Israeli forces and settlers, including the families of Abdel Jabbar, Musallet, Eygi, and Rachel Corrie, held a conference outside the US Capitol alongside lawmakers, led by Washington representative Pramila Jayapal, calling for independent investigations and accountability.

+Massachusetts representative Ayanna Pressley called for an investigation into the killings of Abdel Jabbar and Sayfollah Musallet in October 2025.
+In February 2026, following the killing of Palestinian-American teenager Nasrallah Abu Siyam, CAIR filed a letter calling for Secretary of State Marco Rubio and Attorney General Pam Bondi to investigate the killing of Abu Siyam, Abdel Jabbar, and other Americans killed by Israelis.

+As of March 2026, there have been no criminals charges in the killings of Americans by Israelis since January 2022.